 - a handful of pushpins (one needs to be easily held by a child’s hand)

-As you can see in the photo below, the continent sheet will be pinned to the cork board first, followed by the other continent sheets.
+Look at the photo below.
+The continent sheet will be pinned to the cork board first, followed by the other continent sheets.

 After that, you will instruct the child to repeatedly push the pin through the continent outline in order to create perforations all around it.

 Because my children have been doing this for quite some time, they have been promoted to doing it with two pieces of paper.

 One has the outline of the continent (for error control), and the one beneath it is completely blank.

 In this manner, once completed, they will be able to hold the bottom (blank sheets) up against the light and only see the perforations, much like you would see constellations.